mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ```
 Note that the MaxScale server object can be created at any point, but
 it must not be added to the monitor before the node has been added to
-the Columnstore cluster using `call command csmon add-node`.
+the ColumnStore cluster using `call command csmon add-node`.

 ## Removing a Node

 Removing a node should be performed in the reverse order of how a
 node was added.
 First, the MaxScale server should be removed from the
 monitor.
-Then, the node should be removed from the Columnstore cluster.
+Then, the node should be removed from the ColumnStore cluster.

-Suppose we want to remove the Columnstore node at `mcs2/10.10.10.12`
+Suppose we want to remove the ColumnStore node at `mcs2/10.10.10.12`
 and the current situation is as:
 ```
 ┌───────────┬─────────┬───────────────────────────┐